nathan-alden-sr/junior-route/README.md

 Why should I use it?
 -
-If you're interested in a routing framework that's easy to learn and easy to configure then you'll love JuniorRoute.
+If you're interested in a routing framework that's easy to learn and easy to use then you'll love JuniorRoute.

 **JuniorRoute is designed to "just work."**